levinperson/bcmortgage-calculator-api/README.md

 ## Description

 A BC mortgage calculator API built using node.js.
 CMHC insurance has been considered.
 Testing has been written and a user interface that communicates with the API is also included.

 Input
-● property price
+a. property price
-● down payment
+b. down payment
-● annual interest rate
+c. annual interest rate
-● amortization period (5 year increments between 5 and 30 years)
+d. amortization period (5 year increments between 5 and 30 years)
-● payment schedule (accelerated bi-weekly, bi-weekly, monthly)
+e. payment schedule (accelerated bi-weekly, bi-weekly, monthly)

 Expected Output
-● payment per payment schedule
+a. payment per payment schedule
-● an error if the inputs are not valid.
+b. an error if the inputs are not valid.
 This includes cases where the down payment is not large enough.

 ## Installation